The event will take place at:

 Tickets will cost £230 per person for two days event attendance.
 We aim to open registration in early December 2025.

 As well as conference attendance and your chosen workshop, the ticket also includes daily refreshments, a conference dinner and accommodation for the night of 24 March 2026 on campus at the University of Warwick.
-More details about accommodation will be released in September 2025.

 Yes, all Faraday Institution PhD researchers and PDRAs, either directly funded by or affiliated with the Faraday Institution, have a minimum of £2000 per year for training that supports career development goals to be met.
 As the ECR conference is designed as a high-quality professional development event, training budget can be used for conference attendance.
 You can find out more here: https://www.faraday.ac.uk/career-development/phd-training-budget/